The Neighbors: Income

 The most common language spoken in the Trinity Mills

-neighborhood is English, spoken by 53.2% of households.
-Other important languages spoken here include Spanish, Korean, South Asian languages and Urdu (the national language of Pakistan).
+neighborhood is English, spoken by 55.9% of households.
+Other important languages spoken here include South Asian languages, Spanish, Urdu (the national language of Pakistan) and Korean.